ihajat/bbc/readme.md

 by issuing GET requests to:
 https://raw.githubusercontent.com/fmtvp/recruit-test-data/master/stats
-Event specific parameters should be appended to the URL as follows: event=load ?ñ any network request data=xxx - the time in ms for the complete request event=display ?ñ when ever a screen is shown data=xxx - the time (in ms) from when the user initiated a request that would show the screen to the point where the screen has been shown event=error ?ñ when ever there is a raised exception or application crash data=xxx - something useful for a developer to use in response to ìlive issuesî For Example: https://raw.githubusercontent.com/fmtvp/recruit-test-data/master/stats ?event=load&data=100 https://raw.githubusercontent.com/fmtvp/recruit-test-data/master/stats ?event=display&data=3000 https://raw.githubusercontent.com/fmtvp/recruit-test-data/master/stats ?event=error&data=null%20pointer%20at%20line%205
+Event specific parameters should be appended to the URL as follows: event=load ?‚Äì any network request data=xxx - the time in ms for the complete request event=display ?‚Äì when ever a screen is shown data=xxx - the time (in ms) from when the user initiated a request that would show the screen to the point where the screen has been shown event=error ?‚Äì when ever there is a raised exception or application crash data=xxx - something useful for a developer to use in response to ‚Äúlive issues‚Äù For Example: https://raw.githubusercontent.com/fmtvp/recruit-test-data/master/stats ?event=load&data=100 https://raw.githubusercontent.com/fmtvp/recruit-test-data/master/stats ?event=display&data=3000 https://raw.githubusercontent.com/fmtvp/recruit-test-data/master/stats ?event=error&data=null%20pointer%20at%20line%205

 The app uses a Model-View-ViewModel (MVVM) architecture for the presentation layer.

 Package Structure
-api - that we have an API package where our retrofit implementation to integrate with the github API is conceived as a simple class in here github service which is like a an interface decorated with the Metro sanitation - may come and

-return a live data object a generic live data with a generic arguments of API response

-dao - database related classes including data access objects di - dependency injection Dagger 2 dto - model
+api - bbc service interface, returns a live data object a generic live data with a generic arguments of API response dao - database related classes including data access objects di - dependency injection Dagger 2 dto - model